Houston Personal Injury Lawyer

 Like motor vehicle accidents involving cars and trucks, motorcycle and bicycle accidents are unfortunately all too common on Houston highways and other roadways.
 As you might imagine, when a car or truck collides with a much smaller vehicle, such as a motorcycle or bicycle, it is usually the bicyclist or motorcyclist who suffers the more significant injuries in the collision.

 Catastrophic injuries are also common.
-Head or spinal cord trauma can cause lasting injuries that require lengthy rehabilitation, ongoing therapies, or around-the-clock nursing care.
+Head or spinal cord trauma can cause lasting injuries or paralysis that require lengthy rehabilitation, ongoing therapies, or around-the-clock nursing care.

 Dangerous Property Accidents and Slip and Fall Incidents

 Restaurants, bars, clubs, and recreational facilities located in the Downtown Houston area are popular destinations for locals and tourists alike.
-The owners and managers of these premises are responsible for ensuring that they keep and maintain their properties in a reasonably safe condition for the safety and benefit of their customers.
+The owners and managers of these premises are responsible for ensuring that they maintain their properties in a reasonably safe condition for the benefit of their customers.

-This means that business owners and managers are responsible for warning about—and correcting—hazardous conditions on their premises that they know about or should know.
+This means that business owners and managers are responsible for warning about—and correcting—hazardous conditions on their premises that they know or should know about.
 Moreover, they should inspect their premises for unknown hazards that they might not know about.

 Malfunctioning and Defective Products

-When people purchase household goods, personal care products, and other merchandise in and around Houston, they expect that these products will work the way they are supposed to when they properly use the product.
-When products are defective or malfunction, consumers can sustain serious injuries, including cuts, lacerations, burn injuries, and other serious problems.
+When people purchase household goods, personal care products, and other merchandise in and around Houston, they expect that these products will work correctly when they are properly used.
+When products are defective or malfunctioning, consumers can sustain serious injuries, including cuts, lacerations, burn injuries, and other serious problems.

 Product defects and malfunctions can result from negligence and other shortcuts taken during the manufacturing and/or design process.
-When a consumer suffers an injury or illness because of a defective product, they could pursue a claim or lawsuit for damages against the product manufacturer, distributor, or some other entity that is in the product's chain of distribution.
+If you are a consumer who was injured or became ill because of a defective product, you should consult with a skilled Houston personal injury attorney at Dolman Law Group.
+Together, we could pursue a claim or lawsuit for damages against the product manufacturer, distributor, or some other entity in the product's chain of distribution.

 In many cases, we can hold a large corporation strictly liable for its defective or dangerous product.
-This means we do not have to identify specifically where things went wrong to cause the defect—only that the product caused injuries despite being used in the expected or correct way.
+This means we do not have to identify specifically where things went wrong and caused a defect—only that the product caused injuries despite being used in the expected or correct way.

 Houston Pedestrian Accidents

-However, pedestrian accidents in Houston do not just occur at traffic intersections located in the downtown area.
-These accidents can also happen in parking garages, parking lots, near sidewalks, and other areas where pedestrians tend to be present.
+However, pedestrian accidents in Houston do not just occur at traffic intersections in the downtown area.
+People are injured in parking garages, parking lots, near sidewalks, and other areas where pedestrians tend to be present.

 In many cases, a distracted or careless motorist is to blame for these collisions.
 While the motorist might suffer no significant harm, the life of the pedestrian and their loved ones could be altered forever.
-We can often hold the at-fault driver accountable and recover compensation for our pedestrian clients.
+Our dedicated Houston injury attorneys can often hold the at-fault driver accountable and recover compensation for our pedestrian clients.

 Houston Boating Accidents

-There are many lakes, parks, and other recreational areas located in the Greater Houston area, such as Lake Houston, that are open for boating, fishing, and other recreational activities.
-Much like the owners of other motor vehicles, boat owners are responsible for keeping their boats safe and ensuring that they operate their watercraft in a safe, prudent, and careful manner at all times.
+There are many lakes, parks, and other recreational areas located in the Greater Houston area.
+Beautiful sites like Lake Houston are open for boating, fishing, and other recreational activities.
+Much like the owners of other motor vehicles, boat owners are responsible for controlling their boats and ensuring that they operate their watercraft in a safe, prudent, and careful manner at all times.

-When a boat driver fails to operate their boats safely, and someone (such as a passenger or another boater) sustains an injury, the accident victim could bring a claim against the negligent boat owner or operator.
+When a boat driver fails to operate their boats safely, and someone (such as a passenger or another boater) is injured, the accident victim could bring a claim against the negligent boat owner or operator.

 Common Personal Injuries Sustained in Houston Accidents